Jonathan2251/lbd/source/llvmstructure.rst

 a .inc extension.
 Please refer to [#tblgen]_ for more information regarding how to use tablegen.

-Every backend has a .td which defines some target information, including what other .td files are used by the backend.
+Every backend has a .td which defines some target information, which including what other .td files are used by the backend.
 These files have a similar syntax to C++.
 For Cpu0, the target description file is called Cpu0Other.td, which is shown below: